cables-gl/cables/doc/ui_walkthrough/ui_walkthrough.md

 <br />

-Drag cable on an op to see suggestions of fitting ports. if there is only one the link will be connected automatically.
+Drag a cable to the center of an op to see suggestions of fitting ports. if there is only one the link will be connected automatically.

 <video src="video/autolink_suggestions.mp4" muted="true" autoplay="true" loop="true" ></video>